GRV96/log710_deadlock_algorithms/README_en.md

 Process and request ("q" to quit): q
 ```

-The result file produced when the program ends contains a copy of the console
+The result file produced when the program ends contains the text from the
-text and data related to the system’s state and the banker’s algorithm.
-This
+console and data related to the system’s state and the banker’s algorithm.
-data is more detailed if the second parameter in the command line is true.
+This data is more detailed if the second parameter in the command line is true.

 ### Making a Safe Sequence
 A safe sequence is a sequence of processes that can be executed in the order
 defined by the sequence with no deadlock occurring.
 An operating system is in
-a safe state if and only if a safe sequence exists.
+a safe state if and only if at least one safe sequence exists.

 Create a runnable .jar file from class *SafeSequenceMaker* and name it
 safe_sequence_maker.jar.
 Run it in command line with the path to a data file
 as the only parameter as shown below.

 ```
+java -jar .\safe_sequence_maker.jar .\deadlock_prevention1.txt
-java -jar .\safe_sequence_maker.jar .\deadlock_prevention.txt
+java -jar .\safe_sequence_maker.jar .\deadlock_prevention2.txt
 ```

 This program executes the banker’s algorithm.
 Its result file contains, for